 For more information contact 312.915.7721 or firstname.lastname@example.org.

-Services for Students with Disabilities (SSWD) serves students with disabilities by creating and fostering an accessible learning environment.
-We aim to empower students with diverse needs by enhancing their self-awareness, self-determination and self-advocacy.
+The Student Accessibility Center serves students with disabilities by creating and fostering an accessible learning environment.
+We aim to empower students with diverse needs by enhancing their self-awareness, self-determination, and self-advocacy.
 We promote awareness of the needs of students with disabilities and encourage the Loyola community to respect and care for each individual.
-In order to receive ADA accommodations, students may (1) submit an SSWD intake form (found online), (2) submit clinical documentation (guidelines are found on website), and (3) have a phone consultation with a SSWD disability specialists to discuss any needs and how they can be accommodated.
+In order to receive ADA accommodations, students may (1) submit a SAC intake form (found online), (2) submit clinical documentation (guidelines are found on the website), and (3) have a phone consultation with a SAC disability specialist to discuss any needs and how they can be accommodated.
 After that meeting, accommodations put in place with the individual professors.

 - The types of services that offered include: extended testing time, alternative text methods (audio, pdf, etc), and advocacy for student needs.
-SSWD are always willing to work with students to best serve their needs.
+SAC is always willing to work with students to best serve their needs.

 - If students have questions or concerns about the accommodations process or need to discuss the accommodations that they may be eligible for, please see the contact information below.

 The Hub is designed to be a first stop for all students and visitors to get immediate help, answers and directions on what to do, or where to go, next.
 Some of our most common services include financial aid and student account questions, enrollment verifications and transcript requests, directions on or around campus, and course placement exams.

 The Loyola University Chicago Wellness Center offers online students health information, web-based wellness resources and violence prevention tools.